SrinivasPochempelly/Esports-website/README.md

 Organizer and player flows are separated via interface logic (no role-based DB field).
 Only authenticated users can access respective features.

-**IMPORTANT
+**IMPORTANT steps to run the project :

-There will be a sql file in this project.
-Import that sql file into database server to create a database and tables with initail values and THE ENTRY POINT OF THIS PROJECT WILL BE index.php
+There will be a sql file in this project. first creata a database named osmania_esports and Import that sql file into database server to create a database and tables with initail values and THE ENTRY POINT OF THIS PROJECT WILL BE index.php

 Organizer login :
 name : einstein